tillitis/tkey-ssh-agent/README.md

 [signer device app](https://github.com/tkey-device-signer) binary is included under `cmd/tkey-ssh-agent`.

-If you want to replace the signer used you have to:
+If you want to replace the signer used by the agent you have to:

-1. Compile your own signer and place it in `cmd/tkey-ssh-agent`.
+1. Compile your own signer and place it in the `cmd/tkey-ssh-agent` directory.
-2. Change the path to the embedded signer in `cmd/tkey-ssh-agent/main.go`.
+2. Change the path to the embedded signer in `cmd/tkey-ssh-agent/signer.go`.
 Look for `go:embed...`.
+3. Change the `appName` directly under the `go:embed` to whatever your signer is called so the agent reports this correctly with `--version`.
-3. Compute a new SHA-512 hash digest for your binary, typically by something like `sha512sum cmd/tkey-ssh-agent/signer.bin-v0.0.7` and put the resulting output in the file `signer.bin.sha512` at the top level.
+4. Compute a new SHA-512 hash digest for your binary, typically by something like `sha512sum cmd/tkey-ssh-agent/signer.bin-v0.0.7` and put the resulting output in the file `signer.bin.sha512` at the top level.
-4. `make` in the top level.
+5. `make` in the top level.

 If you want to use the `build.sh` script you change the `signer_version` variable and the URL used to clone the signer device